kh14762/.dotfiles/README.md

 $ stow .
 ```

-The inspiration for this configuration comes from the [dotfiles by dreamsofcode]([https://www.example.com](https://github.com/dreamsofcode-io/dotfiles))
+The inspiration for this configuration comes from the [dotfiles of dreamsofcode](https://github.com/dreamsofcode-io/dotfiles)